-Topics that we are continuing to explore include planet formation around low-mass stars, the role of stellar migration through the galaxy, and the orbital stability of planetary systems.
+While habitability studies have widespread applicability to planetary systems orbiting stars of several spectral types, we focus significantly on terrestrial-sized planets orbiting M dwarfs, as these are the first planets to be found in the habitable zone (e.g. Proxima Centauri b, TRAPPIST-1 e, f, and g, and LHS 1140 b), and potentially amenable to telescopic follow-up observations, particularly by the James Webb Space Telescope.
+Topics that we are continuing to explore include planet formation around low-mass stars, the role of stellar migration through the galaxy, the orbital stability of planetary systems, and studying exoplanet habitability using a diverse set of climate and photochemistry models.
 These studies will help our team form an interdisciplinary framework for assessing habitability that we will use to prioritize newly-discovered planets for spectroscopic follow-up, to search for signs of habitability and life.

 Recent VPL scientific highlights from this research area include:

-Stellar Radiative Effects on Planetary Habitability
+Stellar Radiative Effects On Planetary Habitability

-We have calculated the effects of a large flare from a cool M dwarf star (AD Leonis) on an Earth-like planetary atmosphere (Segura et al. 2010).
+We have calculated the effects of a large flare from a cool M dwarf star (AD Leonis) on an Earth-like planetary atmosphere (Segura et al., 2010).
 A similar approach was applied to atmospheres with 0.2 bars of CO2 for an abiotic planet, with no biogenic surface fluxes (Sánchez-Flores and Segura, 2011).
 The results from these “early Earth” type atmospheres suggest that planets around active M dwarfs with CO2 atmospheres may be better protected from the UV radiation of their parent stars than planets around sun-like stars even without the presence of biologically produced O2.
-This is because the quiescent flux from the star photolysis CO2 to produce O2 and O3 with column depths an order of magnitude larger than for an Earth-like planet around the Sun.
+This is because the quiescent flux from the star photolyzes CO2 to produce O2 and O3 with column depths an order of magnitude larger than for an Earth-like planet around the Sun.
 During a stellar flare the abundances of O2 and O3 do not change significantly, and the UV stellar radiation that reaches the planetary surface is less than that for a similar planet around the Sun.